2016 Mukilteo shooting: Shooting

 During the shooting, some survivors hid and contacted their relatives.
-A total of three people were killed and one other person was injured.
+A total of three people were killed and a fourth person was injured.

 Right after the shooting, the suspect fled the house after realizing he had run out of ammunition.
 Local detectives tracked him down by pinging his cellphone and contacting the Washington State Patrol for assistance.
 Ninety minutes later, he was arrested without incident by state troopers on an interstate near Chehalis, over 100 mi away from the crime scene.
-An AR-15-type rifle and two magazines were recovered from his vehicle.
+An AR-15-type rifle and two 30-round magazines were recovered from his vehicle.

+The whole shooting lasted about 35 seconds.

 Perpetrator and victims

 Perpetrator

-Allen Christopher Ivanov, a 19-year-old software engineer and student at the University of Washington Bothell, was identified as the suspect in the shooting.
+Allen Christopher Ivanov (born September 14, 1996), a 19-year-old software engineer and student at the University of Washington Bothell, was identified as the suspect in the shooting.
 Days before the shooting, he made troubling posts on his Twitter account and also posted Instagram photos of a rifle and three bullets.
 He was reportedly familiar to those who attended the party.
 According to a LinkedIn profile, Ivanov attended Kamiak High School from 2011 to 2015, and was the founder of a company that described itself as "an open source laser tag system".

 About a week before the shooting, Ivanov purchased the rifle he used, and then purchased a second magazine on the day prior.
 According to court documents, right before committing the shooting, Ivanov read the rifle's manual.
 He also sent text messages to his friends, including one in Tennessee, alluding to his plans to commit a mass shooting a couple of days beforehand, calling himself a "future shooter".
 Police say he was motivated by the recent breakup between him and one of the victims, and his anger that his ex-girlfriend seemed to be moving along in her life.